Experiencing joy is a form of radical self-care.

 'Baadasssss!'
 (2003)

-In the 2003 crowd-pleaser Baadasssss!, Mario Van Peebles chronicles the grueling and ultimately triumphant production of his father Melvin Van Peebles’ 1971 action-packed crime drama Sweet Sweetback’s Baadasssss Song, a top-grossing indie that is regarded as the very first blaxploitation film ever made.
+In the 2003 crowd-pleaser Baadasssss!, Mario Van Peebles chronicles the grueling and ultimately triumphant production of his father Melvin Van Peebles' 1971 action-packed crime drama Sweet Sweetback’s Baadasssss Song, a top-grossing indie that is regarded as the very first blaxploitation film ever made.
 Mario, who co-wrote, produced and directed Baadasssss!, stars as his father, Melvin.
-Mario’s film, which depicts Melvin managing to pull off something truly incredible – writing, producing, directing, starring in, and editing an incendiary and gritty crime film in which a Black man is portrayed as an uncompromising rebel during an era which did not feature such a character on film – is a joy to behold.
+His film, which depicts Melvin managing to pull off something truly incredible – writing, producing, directing, starring in, and editing an incendiary and gritty crime film in which a Black man is portrayed as an uncompromising rebel during an era which did not feature such a film character – is a joy to behold.

 Where to Watch: Amazon